purplepalmdash/CV/CV/CV_English.md

     Project Details:

     1. Porting and implementation of DNS Protocol Stack.
 It will use Posix for implementing DNS Query and Response for fetching the Communication Channel Informations.
+The DNS Client runs on Solaris, implemented in C/C++.
+I reponsible for coding the encode/decode module.
+For support local development, I built the DNS Server which based on Linux/Bind9.
+At the integration period I developed a tool named DummyCRF, which runs on windows, for providing the dummy EDNS0 Server, its UI based on QT, use Berkeley DB, and integrated libpcap for caturing the packets.
+DummyCRF listens on local 53 port and runs as a DNS0 Server. its core component EDNS0 Server could easily be ported onto Linux/Unix/Windows.
     2. APT(Asia Pacific Telecom)'s Disaste Quick Reaction System, this script will swiftly fetching all of the User/Cell Information and generate the table for next disaste-preventing step.
+This product runs on CDMA OAM platform, runs every 30 mins.
+It fetches database from several APs and combine them locally.
+Its core modules calls lots of awk/sed/perl for processing dataset.
-    3. OAM Module on LTE ENODEB Board.
-Mainly caring on NM(Network Manager) module.
+    3. LTE EnodeB Control Board Platform.
+We maintained the Tranport module on LTE ENODEB Control Board.
+Some module on NM(Network Manager) was developered, and some integration and debugging works were done.
+Also we touch the Linux Kernel Maintainence and debugging.
+ROHC testing module was developed for implementing the ROHC module automatically testing and generating the testing result.

 09/09-10/09
 :   *Nokia S30*